Pacific Oaks College: Pasadena campus

 The main campus is located in Pasadena, California at the north end of Old Pasadena.
 The school can be accessed via the nearby Memorial Park Station of the Metro L Line light rail and sits north of the Ventura Freeway (SR 134) and Foothill Freeway (I-210) junction.

 Off-campus sites

 In addition to its main campus in Pasadena, Pacific Oaks offers classes at sites throughout the state of California.

 Andrew Norman Library

 The Andrew Norman Library on the Eureka (Pasadena) Campus supports the degree programs of Pacific Oaks College and Pacific Oaks Children's School, as well as independent faculty research.
-The collection, which has more than 17,000 titles, reflects the most current research and centers on early childhood education and curriculum development, human development, family systems and therapy, and child care.
+The collection, which has more than 17,000 titles centers on early childhood education and curriculum development, human development, family systems and therapy, and child care.

-Accreditation
+Accreditation and affiliations

-Western Association of Schools and Colleges

-Pacific Oaks College is accredited by the Western Association of Schools and Colleges (WASC).
-Pacific Oaks has been accredited by WASC since 1959.